 I was born into wealth.
 To some, this might be understood to mean that I had an idyllic childhood.
 They would be wrong.
 My people have many laws and rules.
 One of the strictest rules is that families who are out of favor are fair game.
-That is to say, others may feel free to take what they want from such a house by theft or by force if they can, without worry of legal and law enforcement interference…
+That is to say, others may feel free to take what they want from such a house by theft or by force if they can, without the worry of legal and law enforcement interference…

-Once in a while I would see our security chief cleaning and sharpening his weapons in the morning.
+Once in a while, I would see our security chief cleaning and sharpening his weapons in the morning.
 A very meticulous man, he usually worked on weapons maintenance in the evening hours, unless they had been used.
 He could not abide a dulled or notched blade.

 The would-be criminals would never be found, and the word would be passed around the aristocracy that we were still not an easy victim.

 Our unfortunate social status was my grandfather’s fault.
-If his challenge for rule of the empire had not failed, our lives would have been different.
+If his challenge to the rule of the empire had not failed, our lives would have been different.
 He had been a proud man.
 He had been proud of our historic connection to the Akanum.
 His pride had proven unfounded when the duel between himself and the emperor ended in a draw.
 They both died when the two men of power created portals that intersected.
 The resulting planar shearing forces tore both of them apart and flung the bits randomly across the nearest universes.
 No parts were ever recovered of either man.
-The next emperor was chosen from the previous one’s heirs and my family was laughed at quietly at court.
+The next emperor was chosen from the previous one’s heirs and my family was laughed at quietly in court.
 My father had to be recalled from the front lines to take over the running of our house.

 Father brought me back with him as a baby.
-I was the child of a union with a woman of lower, but not common, family.
+I was the child of a union with a woman of a lower, but not common, family.
 She died in battle right before my father was recalled.
 Her family had their own problems.
 They had no resources to waste on fighting for or raising me.
 I was less than a year old when I was brought home.
-My only memories from growing up were from in this house and being raised by it’s servants and slaves.
+My only memories from growing up were from living in this house and being raised by it’s servants and slaves.
 I saw my father on special occasions and from time to time, usually when I was in trouble.

 The most fun I had growing up was with Lord Standt.
 He was a grizzled old veteran of the front lines who was in charge of house security.
 His family lived in another wing of our house, so I rarely met his son.
 When I was first able to walk, I was taught by Lord Standt.
 We started with basic movements.
 I have seen many of the recordings of those training sessions.
 He would gently explain the rules of a game we would play.
 The rules would be simple, and the movements would be easy.
 There would be a small treat for winning the game and a small, but unpleasant, penalty for losing.

-At the age of five, I had been playing the games for years and the slowly increased levels of difficulty had matched my growing coordination and strength.
+At the age of five, I had been playing the games for years and the slowly increased levels of difficulty matched my growing coordination and strength.
 Lord Standt, who I now merely called Standt, sat me down.
 Instead of our usual games, this was to be a ‘lesson’.
 My first official lesson with the man who was to become my personal teacher.

 “Young Solan.” he always called me Young Solan.
 Never my last name of Dothstaire and never Lord Dothstaire as was technically correct.
 “It is time you learned of the five forces.
-They imbue everything with their power and their gifts as well as weakness.
+They imbue everything with their power and their gifts as well as their weakness.
 This is not physics.
 This is a philosophy that is at the heart of the warrior’s way I will teach you.
 Science, history, language, and religion will be taught to you by other tutors.
 They will begin tomorrow.

 “To use the forces correctly on combat, you must understand them.
-Earth, Fire, Water, Wind are the basic forces.
+Earth, Fire, Water, and Wind are the basic forces.
 Mastering one or more of them will make you a frightening opponent.
 Master all of them and you may seek to master the fifth, Will. ” With an economical flick of the wrist, he flung a small blade that had been hidden in his sleeve to sever a cord in the rafters of our drafty instruction hall.
-Down rolled a tapestry like none I had ever seen in our home.
+Down rolled a tapestry-like none I had ever seen in our home.
 It was plainly designed but had clean lines that showed the beauty that comes with fine materials and attentive crafting.
-On a backing the color of ivory was emblazoned a list in a rich, dark, red lettering:
+On the backing the color ivory was emblazoned a list in a rich, dark, red lettering: